jolicode/castor/doc/05-helper.md

 ## Helpers

+Some helpers are built-in with Castor.
+You can retrieve them by type hinting them in your function.

 ### SymfonyStyle

-The `Symfony\Component\Console\Style\SymfonyStyle` class is a helper class that provides methods to interact with the user and to display information.
+The `Symfony\Component\Console\Style\SymfonyStyle` class provides methods to interact with the user and to display information:

-You can use it by type hinting it in your function:

 ```php
 use Symfony\Component\Console\Style\SymfonyStyle;